bsmith89/blog/content/Microbiology/fiber-butyrate-life.md

 ---
-Title: "Not all carbs are bad: Getting enough fiber might do more than keep you regular."
+Title: "Not all carbs are bad."
 Date: 2015-10-27 21:30
 Tags: longevity, microbiome, diet, popular science
 ...

+## Getting enough fiber might do more than keep you regular. ##

 _This brief post was written as a popular science article for a class on science communication.